 Over the past ten years, Hicks has enjoyed a successful career as a fashion model, being photographed by some of the world’s most renowned photographers for the industry’s top fashion campaigns including Ralph Lauren, Banana Republic, and Bill Blass.

 I’m a fan of Bravo’s similar shows “Project Runway” and “Top Chef,” so I had high hopes for “Top Design.”
 I hope these changes make it more fun to watch this year.
-It was a big disappointment for me–and juding by its ratings and reviews, I don’t think I was the only one who thought the biggest makeover was needed for the show itself.

 And please, I’m begging you, Bravo TV, change the awful exit line that head judge Jonathan Adler had to utter every time he eliminated a contestant: